guedjm/OAuth2Server/README.md

 # OAuth2Server

-A node js implementation of the OAuth2 server flow
+A node.js implementation of an authorization server following the OAuth2 protocol